Learning Outcomes

 - Privilege belongs to the client and can be waived expressly, impliedly, or inadvertently.

-- Implied waiver occurs when a party acts inconsistently with maintaining privilege, often by putting the content of privileged advice in issue.
+- Implied waiver occurs when a party acts inconsistently with maintaining privilege, often by deploying the content or effect of advice in litigation (statements of case, witness statements, submissions).

-- Inadvertent disclosure of privileged material requires prompt action to rectify; the court may permit use if the mistake was not obvious.
+- Inadvertent disclosure of privileged material requires prompt action to rectify; the court may permit use if the mistake was not obvious or the receiving party could not reasonably have known it was a mistake (CPR 31.20).

 - Waiver of part of a communication may lead to collateral waiver over related material to ensure fairness.

-- Privilege does not apply to communications made to further crime or fraud.
+- Privilege does not apply to communications made to further crime or fraud (iniquity exception), and it may fail where confidentiality is genuinely lost in the public domain.

 Key Terms and Concepts